Procambarus clarkii (Girard, 1852)

 The red swamp crayfish exhibits two types of behaviors—one a wandering phase which involves short peaks of high speed of movement, the other an immobile stage during which it hides in its burrow by day and only comes out at dusk to forage.
 Breeding male crayfish in the wandering phase may travel as far as 17 km from their site of origin within four days (GISD 2011).
 Nocturnal activity in the stationary phase does not appear to be driven by predatory avoidance (many of red swamp crayfish predators are also nocturnal) or prey capture (mostly herbivorous; Gherardi et al. 2000).

-Means of Introduction: Nonnative populations in the United States are likely to have resulted as a release from aquaculture or from the aquarium trade (Simon and Thoma 2006, Thoma and Jezerinac 2000; Kilian et al. 2012).
-This species’ striking red color has lead to commercial advertisement as freshwater “lobster” for aquariums and may have sped up the species’ advance on the west branch of the Grand Calumet River in Indiana and Illinois (Simon et al. 2005).
+This species’ striking red color has led to commercial advertisement as freshwater “lobster” for aquariums and may have sped up the species’ advance on the west branch of the Grand Calumet River in Indiana and Illinois (Simon et al. 2005).

-The red swamp crayfish is readily available though the biological supply trade and may be released following classroom or laboratory use (Larson and Olden 2008; Kilian et al. 2012).
-It is also popular among anglers as bait for largemouth bass (WDFW 2003).
+Other populations in the Great Lakes region are likely the result of unauthorized intentional or unintentional release.
+The red swamp crayfish is readily available though the biological supply trade and may be released following classroom or laboratory use (Larson and Olden 2008; Kilian et al. 2012; Smith et al. 2018).
+The discovery of Procambarus clarkii carcasses near popular fishing locations in Michigan suggests that it is being used as bait by anglers (Smith et al. 2018)..
 Intended disposal via the sanitary system (being flushed down toilets) is likely to be ineffective, as many P. clarkii has been seen in urban zones around waste water treatment areas, having apparently survived treatment (Indiana Biological Survey 2008).

 Great Lakes Impacts: